4dn-dcic/hic2cool/README.md

 **outfile** is a .cool output file.

 **resolution** is a integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
 If 0 is given, will use all resolutions to build a multi-resolution file.
 Default is 0.

-**normalization type** is one of: 'KR', 'NONE', 'VC', or 'VC_SQRT'.
-Defaults to 'KR'.

 **-e**, or --exclude_MT, ignores the mitochondrial contacts if provided.